top of page

 WHY ENGINEERING?

-At Solidarity, we use engineering as a tool for public health.
-Rather than just responding to crises, we design solutions that prevent disease, create safer environments, and restore dignity for displaced and vulnerable communities.
+At Solidarity Engineering, we use engineering as a tool for public health.
+In the most complex humanitarian environments, where traditional systems fail, we design solutions that respond to urgent crises, prevent disease, create safer spaces, and restore dignity.

 01